MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-trigger.md

 # Create and place a trigger for step navigation in the Dynamics 365 Guides HoloLens app

 After you create a trigger in the [Microsoft Dynamics 365 Guides PC app](pc-app-trigger.md), you can place and test it in the HoloLens app.
 You can also create the trigger directly in the HoloLens app, as described in this article.
+You can also use triggers together with branching (non-linear) guides.
+[Learn more about branching guides](pc-app-branching.md)

 ## Create a trigger in the HoloLens app